D.C. voting guide: What you need to know about early voting, mail-in ballots

 When is the election and what is on the ballot in the District?

-The general election is Tuesday, Nov.
-3. In addition to the presidential contest between Democrat Joe Biden and Republican Donald Trump, several D.C.
-Council and other local races will be on the ballot, and several referendum questions, including one about whether to decriminalize the use of psychedelic plants, including “magic mushrooms."
+The general election is Nov.
+3, and election week begins Oct.
+27. You are encouraged to vote as early as you can.
+In addition to the presidential contest between Democrat Joe Biden and Republican Donald Trump, several D.C.
+Council and other local races will be on the ballot, as well as an initiative on whether to decriminalize the use of psychedelic plants, including “magic mushrooms.”

 The District offers several ways to register — including by mail, email and in person while voting.
-Each method has specific requirements and deadlines, and there are additional steps if you’re registering for the first time.
+Each method has specific requirements and deadlines, and there are additional steps if you are registering for the first time.
 The Board of Elections has provided a step-by-step guide here.

-To register by mail or email, you must fill out this application, which is also available at the Board of Elections office as well as public libraries, police precincts and fire stations.
+To register by mail or email, you must fill out this application, which is also available at the Board of Elections office, as well as public libraries, police precincts and fire stations.
 If you choose to email the application to DCRegistrations@dcboe.org, you can scan or take a picture of the form and include it as an attachment.

 If you have a valid D.C.
 Department of Motor Vehicles-issued identification, you do not need to sign the application before turning it in, as long as you consent to the use of your digital signature on file with the DMV.
 If you do not have a DMV-issued identification, you must sign the form.

-Voters should receive a voter registration card in the mail within three weeks of the board receiving their application.
+Voters should receive voter registration cards in the mail within three weeks of the board receiving their applications.
 You can call 202-727-2525 to check the status of your registration, or look it up online here.

 If you register by mail or email, the Board of Elections must receive your application at least 21 days before Election Day — Oct.
 13. If you plan to submit your registration application in person at the Board of Elections or another voter registration agency, you must do so at least one day before the start of early voting (Oct.
 26 or earlier).